5 Survival Tips For Business Owners During A Recession

 5. Keep financial records

-Apart from cashflow, profitability is another important metric you need to keep your eyes on.
-And the truth is, you really can’t tell if you’re making a profit or less unless you’ve been keeping records of your sales and expenses.
+Apart from cash flow, profitability is another important metric you need to keep an eye on.
+And the truth is, you really can’t tell if you’re making a profit or not unless you’ve been keeping records of your sales and expenses.

 You need to have a system in place for capturing these records.
 It could be a record book, a Microsoft Excel sheet, or a piece of software.
 What you use to keep records really depends on the size and scale of your business.

 Recording your financial information is only the first step.
-You need to analyse the information.
+You need to analyze the information.
 That’s how you get insight.
-And insight is the thing that gives you the advantage to make effective decisions about your business.
+Insight is the thing that gives you the advantage to make effective decisions about your business.